ajz01/xmlsonator/readme.md

 # xmlsonator
-A high speed xml to json converter built on libxml++.
+A high speed xml to json converter built on libxml2.

 Benchmark shows potentially 20 times faster than other popular xml to json packages.

 # Prerequisites
-install libxml++.
+install libxml2.
+If you don't already have it.

 [libxml](http://www.xmlsoft.org)

-apt-get install libxml++2.6-dev
+apt-get install libxml2

 # Usage